 - Remaining bookable hours column for each user, so it’s much easier to perform resource leveling with a burndown graph of their total availability per week or month in front of you

 NOTE: For software that remembers baselines with task hourly budgets, try other Gantt diagram tools.

 Now that you’re armed with fresh knowledge, it’s time to put it into practice.
-Look back at one of your previous projects and draw a network diagram now that you’re aware of the outcomes.
+Look back at one of your previous projects and draw a network diagram now that you know the outcomes.

-Or try creating your own virtual one and sign-up for a free trial in Paymo.
+Or try creating your virtual one and sign up for a free trial in Paymo.

-Whether you define it with pen and paper or use a project management tool to do so, the task of creating a project schedule is as real as it gets.
-So take your time to understand first, then implement it as a way to protect yourself against future risks.
+Whether you define it with pen and paper or use a project management tool to do so, creating a project schedule is as real as it gets.
+So understand first, then implement it to protect yourself against future risks.

 Andrei Țiț is a product marketer at Ahrefs.
 He has been involved in product marketing at various SaaS companies for over six years, specializing in content marketing and short-form video.
 In his free time, he enjoys cooking and traveling.